NYTGameHint LOGO

 Today's NYT Strands Hints

-The official clue for today's theme is "Smooth(ie) operator," so here are some Strands hints to help you blend your way through it.
+The official clue for today's theme is 'Fish or cut bait,' so here are some Strands hints to help you solve it.

 • Reveal Theme Word Hints